MrMohebi/bypass-iran-intranet/README.md

 # bypass-iran-intranet
-setup VPN/Proxy chains to bypass internet blockade in iran
+setup Proxy chains to bypass internet blockade in iran